mattermost/docs/source/administration/ediscovery.rst

   SELECT * FROM mattermost.Posts WHERE UserId = (SELECT Id FROM mattermost.Users WHERE Username = 'username' AND CreateAt > 1530405832000 AND CreateAt < 1532997832000);

 .. note::
-  The Mattermost database stores date/time stamps in the Unix Epoch (https://en.wikipedia.org/wiki/Unix_time) format and a tool like https://www.epochconverter.com/ can be useful in converting to and from the required format.
+  The Mattermost database stores date and time stamps in the Unix Epoch (https://en.wikipedia.org/wiki/Unix_time) format.
+A tool like https://www.epochconverter.com/ can be useful in converting to and from the required format.